patleeman/obsidian-readability/README.md

 # Obsidian Readability

+THIS PROJECT IS NOT MAINTAINED.
+PLEASE FORK IT!

+Hi, I havent contribhtrd to this in about two years and I dont even use Obsidian anymore.
+If you need to modify this plugin, i highly suggest forking it. thanks!

 Highly influenced by [Hemmingway Editor](https://hemingwayapp.com/) this plugin attempts to add similar functionality to Obsidian.

 This plugin leverages [Retext](https://github.com/retextjs/retext) and its amazing plugin ecosystem to suggest improvements to your writing.
 It will highlight text in Obsidian and provide mouseover tooltips on improvements you can make to your writing.